 In a world where screens dominate children’s attention, nothing beats the joy of getting hands-on with art.
 Art isn’t just about creating something pretty—it develops fine motor skills, encourages creative thinking, and helps kids express themselves.
-Whether you’re a parent looking for at-home ideas or an educator planning a class, these eight hands-on art activities are perfect for children between the ages of 4 and 12.
+Whether you’re a parent looking for at-home ideas, these eight hands-on art activities are perfect for children between the ages of 4 and 12.

 These ideas range from simple and mess-free for younger kids to slightly more advanced for older children who enjoy detail and structure.